bldr-io/bldr/docs/blocks.rst

 This extension lets you run the ``watch`` commands.
 It will let you watch the filesystem for changes.

 This one needs some work.
-Right now, you can only have one watch.
+Right now, you can only have one watch task.

 .. code-block:: yaml